davidanderson3/umls-release-qa/umls.nlm.nih.gov/sourcereleasedocs/readme.md

 ## EDITING WEB CONTENT FOR THE NEXT RELEASE (Inverters)

 Inverters create a folder named for the release (for example, 2018AA).
 Within that folder, create a folder named for the SAB being updated (for example, CPT).
 They should edit the html within the files, but ignore the header and menu content.
-Once the files are edited, they can be merged with the content in the jbake/content folder by running the following command:

-bash scripts/syncLatestVersion.sh

 ## PREPARING THE NEXT RELEASE